 - Fork the repo - Open an issue at our GitHub Issues Tracker.
 Describe the bug that you've found, or the feature which you're asking for.
 Jot down the issue number (e.g. 456) - Create your feature branch (git checkout -b 456-my-new-feature) - Commit your changes (git commit -m 'Added some feature') It is preferred that you 'commit early and often' instead of bunching all changes into a single commit. - Push your branch to your fork on github (git push origin 456-my-new-feature) - · Create new Pull Request - The team will then review, discuss and hopefully merge your changes.

-Welcome to ZoneMinder's documentation, the following resources are available
+Welcome to ZoneMinder's documentation.
+Please navigate to one of the links below.